apache/arrow-site/README.md

 ## Deployment

-On commits to the `master` branch of `apache/arrow-site`, the rendered static site will be published to the `asf-site` branch using GitHub Actions.
+On commits to the `main` branch of `apache/arrow-site`, the rendered static site will be published to the `asf-site` branch using GitHub Actions.
 On a fork, it will deploy to your `gh-pages` branch for deployment via GitHub Pages; this is useful for previewing changes